Wookiee Defenders – Battleforce Guide (Legion 2.6)

 Battleforce Special Rules

-Wookiee Defenders - Battleforce Guide 1
+Wookiee Defenders - Battleforce Guide (Legion 2.6) 1

-First, a Wookiee Defenders battleforce is part of the Republic faction.
+First, a Wookiee Defenders battle force is part of the Republic faction.
 That should be fairly obvious from the unit roster, but a lot of the units on this roster can also be Rebel units (the Wookiees and Chewie, specifically) so it’s worth noting.

 Third, the first time a mini in each Wookiee unit is defeated each round, they get to make a free speed-1 move.
 As Wookiees take casualties, they get free moves!
-This has myriad uses, from simply keeping the Furvalanche going towards your opponent to popping out of sight to avoid further shots.
+This has myriad uses, from simply keeping the Furvalanche going toward your opponent to popping out of sight to avoid further shots.

-Lastly, your army must include at least three Wookiee Trooper units.
+Finally, your army must include at least three Wookiee Trooper units.
 This seems sort of hard not to do with the way the unit roster plays out, but I guess it’s technically possible?
 If you aren’t taking at least three Wookiees though, what are you even doing here?

 Force Organization and Unit Roster

-Wookiee Defenders - Battleforce Guide 2
+Wookiee Defenders - Battleforce Guide (Legion 2.6) 2

 Wookiees!
 Wookiee Defenders is supposed to represent the Republic(ish) forces that defended Kashyyk from the droid assault on said Wookiee Homeworld.
 What about the droid attack on the Wookiees?!?